Michael77Zhuang/SBA-Analysis/README.md

 # SBA-Analysis
-Analysis for bad debts of SBA in US
+This repo contains a project of analysis for the charged-off rate for small business administration(SBA) in US and a shiny app for displaying the info of SBA data.